Liam358/Windows-Update-Reset/README.md

-                           Thank's for choosing windows update reset!
+                            Thanks for choosing Windows Update Reset!

+                                          Sections:
+                            1. How to install Windows Update Reset
+                               2. How to use this batch script
+                                    3. How to fix errors.

+                                How to install Windows Update Reset:
+                      To install Windows Update Reset, extract the zip file in your downloads folder.

-                                    How to use this program
+                                   How to use this batch script:
-                               This is the main menu of the program.
+                               This is the main menu of the script.
        ______________________________________________________________________________________
                                  Welcome to Windows Update Reset!
-Version 3.1.2
+Version 3.1.4

-                                          Instructions
+                                          Instructions:
                         Enter a menu option in the Keyboard [1,2,3,4,5,6,7,8,9]
        ______________________________________________________________________________________

              Option                                  Description

-             [1] Reset windows update                Reset's windows update then restart's then restart the computer           the computer.
+             [1] Reset windows update                Resets windows update then restarts then restart the computer           the computer.

-             [2] Reset without showing               Reset's windows update without messages                            showing what it's doing.
+             [2] Reset without showing               Resets windows update without messages                            showing what its doing.

-             [3] Reset windows update                Reset's windows update while
+             [3] Reset windows update                Resets windows update while
-                 with echo on                        showing the command it's
+                 with echo on                        showing the command its
                                                      executing.
-                                                     (Example net stop bits)
+                                                     (Example: net stop bits)

-             [4] Reset windows update                Reset's windows update without restarting                  without restarting the
+             [4] Reset windows update                Resets windows update without restarting                  without restarting the
                  the computer                        computer.

-             [5] Reset windows update                Reset's windows update with the new reset                  while showing the menu                                new reset menu.
+             [5] Reset windows update                Resets windows update with a more                         while showing a more graphical interface                 graphical interface.
+                                                     This is not a great
+                                                     option if you want
+                                                     to see what's
+                                                     happening in the
+                                                     background.

              [6] Reset windows update                This will Reset without showing                     windows update